Our Atlanta Law Firm Handles Special Issues in Employment Law

 - Georgia Equal Employment for People with Disabilities Code

 Can you waive your rights?

-Employees often feel that they are at the mercy of their company’s policies and procedures, but that’s not the case: In some cases, Georgia and federal laws protect you from mistreatment.
+Employees often feel at the mercy of their company’s policies and procedures, but that’s not always the case: In some cases, Georgia and federal laws protect you from mistreatment.
 Your employer may pressure you to waive your rights under these statutes, possibly threatening to fire you, deny you a promotion or force you to take an undesirable shift or assignment.
 However, the laws may protect you from such actions.
 Further, you cannot waive certain rights.

 Consult our experienced lawyers for help with employment-related matters

-For assistance with all types of employment and labor issues, consult with DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC.
-Call 470-443-0524 or contact us online to schedule your free initial telephone appointment, during which we’ll discuss your case in detail.
+For assistance with all types of employment and labor issues, consult with DeLong, Caldwell, Bridgers, Fitzpatrick & Benjamin, LLC.
+Call or contact us online to schedule your free initial telephone appointment, during which we’ll discuss your case in detail.
 Our Atlanta office has convenient on and off-street parking and is ADA accessible.